 - Do not leave garage door operator transmitter visible in your car, and keep your car door locked if a transmitter is inside the car.

-- For garage doors with windows, use a frosted glass coating if possible, which makes it more difficult to see inside.
+- For garage doors with windows, use a frosted glass coating if possible or get additional information by talking to experts and learn what needs to be done, as frosted glass coating makes it more difficult to see inside.
+Check out laminated glass for your garage window replacement.

 - Enable “vacation mode” if your garage door operator has this feature when leaving home for extended period of time, which locks out remote controls from activating the door.